 Who Can Apply For The Financial Aid Fund?

-All part-time students (subject to EU status), registered on courses that lead to a higher education award (NFQ level 6-10), for the 2017/18 academic year are eligible to apply for assistance from the fund.
+All part-time students (subject to EU status), registered on courses that lead to a higher education award (NFQ level 6-10), for the 2018/10 academic year will be eligible to apply for assistance from the fund.